 Ampère's law states:

-The circulation of the magnetic field of constant currents along any closed circuit is proportional to the sum of the forces of the currents that cross the surface of the circuit.
+- The circulation of the magnetic field of constant currents throughout any closed circuit is proportional to the sum of the forces of the currents that cross the surface of the circuit.

-Ampère's law can be represented by the following equation:
+Ampère's law can be represented with the following equation:

 dl is a vector tangent to the path chosen at each point

-IT is the net current intensity that passes through the surface delimited by the path, and it will be positive or negative depending on the direction in which it crosses the surface.
+I T is the net current intensity that crosses the surface delimited by the path, and will be positive or negative depending on the direction in which it crosses the surface.

-If the ends of this wire are connected to a potential difference, electric current flows through it and a magnetic field is generated.
+If the ends of this wire are connected to a potential difference, electric current circulates through it and a magnetic field is generated.

 This magnetic field is equivalent to the sum of the magnetic fields of each loop and can be calculated by applying Ampère's law.

-Two conductors influence each other.
-Parallel and rectified electric currents attract each other, parallel and opposite currents repel.
+Two drivers influence each other.
+Parallel and rectified electric currents attract, parallel and opposite currents repel.

-This can be understood in terms of the Lorentz force: the current in one wire generates a magnetic field which, due to Lorentz's law, produces a force on the moving charges in the other wire and therefore both wires they feel a mutual force.
+This can be understood in terms of the Lorentz force: current in one wire generates a magnetic field which, due to Lorentz's law, produces a force on moving charges in the other wire and therefore both wires.
+They feel a mutual strength.

 After the discovery of Ampère's law, Maxwell summarized the entire theory of electromagnetism in four equations: Maxwell's laws.

-Ampere's law, with an extension for a time-dependent dielectric shift, is one of them.
-However, Maxwell's laws are often written in differential form, that is, not with integrals as before, but equations that give relationships between the derivatives of the electric and magnetic fields.
+Ampere's law, with an extension for time-dependent dielectric displacement, is one of them.
+However, Maxwell's laws are often written in differential form, that is, not with integrals as before, but equations that give relations between the derivatives of the electric and magnetic fields.